In Conversation with Michael Papaeleftheriou

 Michael Papaeleftheriou (MP):

-How has technology changed filmmaking, and what ways have you adopted new methods in your productions?
+How has technology changed filmmaking, in what ways have you adopted new methods in your productions?

 Michael Papaeleftheriou (MP):